top of page

 MIDTERM & FINAL EXAMS [in Test category]

-(Midterms for HS and MS are the same and will be due on the same Sunday evening.
-For MS, it will be entered in the gradebook as the last solo test
+- Midterms for HS and MS are the same and will be due on the same Sunday evening.

 Midterm Exams and Final Exams are solos and are already assigned for each instrument depending on the year's of experience on the instrument.
 These are listed on Tab 3 of the Course Outline.
 Midterm solos combine all the techniques and standards learned throughout the first half of the year while Finals solos encompass everything learned from the entire year.
 Students who do an outstanding job on their midterm solos may be selected to play their solos at the District Solo Festival where they can win awards for their achievement.